Wonghopper/business-card-orc/README.md

 with a period, or have two periods consecutively.
 The domain name is a string starting and ending with an alphanumeric character, and contains alphanumeric characters, hypens, and periods, again not have two periods consecutively.

+In the case no string is found in the business card text that matchs the email regex, the default value of "No Email Found" is returned.

 The assumed, simplified version of an email address was chosen based on the formatting used by common email providers.
 Further expansion of the tool would